Cut Your Bills and Stay Connected

 Q: Can I apply for Energy Assistance at Community Advocates?

 A: Yes.
 You can apply by making an appointment at EnergyAssistanceMKE.org.
-You can also schedule an appointment by calling (414) 270-4-MKE or by coming to our office in person during our open hours listed below.
+You can also schedule an appointment by calling (414) 270-4-MKE or by coming to our office in person during our open hours.
 Limited first-come, first-served walk-in appointment availability starts each morning.

 Q: When coming for my appointment, what information do I need to bring?